pombreda/ximenez/doc/README.txt

 The purpose of Ximenez is to execute an action on a set of collected items.
 Both the action and the way items are collected, are defined by Python modules, which are called plug-ins.
-Its three FIXME... among its FIXME are:
+This lets you:

 - execute a command (and retrieve its output) on a set of remote hosts (via SSH);